July 10, 1926 – July 2, 1993

 Gwynne once confessed that as hard as he tried, he couldn’t ever hate Herman Munster.

-Herman's and Eddie's costumes are on display at an antique store in Southern
+One of Herman’s and Eddie’s costumes are on display at an antique store in Southern California.